Kobi-Blade/UE_Modding/IntermediateModding/CookingContent.md

 Once the chunks are assigned, simply [Package it](#packaging-ue5).

 ### Manual Chunk IDs
+First enable Chunk ID assignment by going to Edit -> Editor Preferences -> search for "chunk" -> enable "Allow ChunkID Assignments".

-Right-click on the asset(s) you would like to cook -> Asset Actions -> Assign to Chunk.
+Then right-click on the asset(s) you would like to cook -> Asset Actions -> Assign to Chunk.

 ![](/Media/Compiling/UE5_1.png)